TextCenGen: Attention-Guided Text-Centric Background Adaptation for Text-to-Image Generation: Introduction

 \section{Introduction}

-In graphic design, achieving an effective synergy between text and imagery is essential for clear communication.
-The choice of background can greatly influence text visibility and comprehension.
-A common design objective is to place text within an image in a way that is both visually pleasing and communicatively clear.
-A preferred strategy is to position the text in the golden ratio, which is believed to be aesthetically optimal (see \autoref{fig:target_image}a).
-However, designers often grapple with the issue of backgrounds that compete with or obscure the text, as illustrated in \autoref{fig:target_image}b, where unsuitable backgrounds detract from the text's readability and aesthetic appeal, regardless of any adjustments to text color or size.
-We aim to facilitate the creation of text-friendly images (see \autoref{fig:target_image}c), ideal for text placement and catering to the growing demand due to increasing use of Text-to-Image (T2I) models for background graphics.
+In graphic design, achieving a harmonious visual effect between text and imagery is essential for clear expression.
+The choice of background can influence text visibility and comprehension.
+A common design objective is to place text within an image in a way that is both visually pleasing and clearly conveys the intended message.
+A preferred strategy is to position the text in the golden ratio, which is believed to be aesthetically optimal.
+However, designers often grapple with the issue of backgrounds that compete with or obscure the text, as illustrated in Figure~\ref{fig:teaser}\sad, where unsuitable backgrounds detract from the text's readability and aesthetic appeal, regardless of any adjustments to text color or size.
+We aim to facilitate the creation of text-friendly images (see Figure~\ref{fig:teaser}\happy), ideal for text placement and meeting the growing demand due to the increasing use of Text-to-Image (T2I) models for background graphics.

-Traditional approaches to graphic design, especially in poster creation, have largely focused on arranging layouts with natural background images, elements, and text \cite{guo2021vinci,Cao2012,ODonovan2014LearningLF,li2022harmonious}.
-However, producing text-friendly images remains a significant challenge due to the complexity of background elements.
-Our insight, derived from \autoref{fig:target_image}c, reveals that a clear separation between the main objects and the text areas is essential.
-Recent advancements in diffusion-related research have shown that it is possible to manipulate the primary objects within cross-attention maps, making the adaptation of background images to accommodate text a feasible endeavor\cite{hertz2022prompt,epstein2023selfguidance}.
+Traditional approaches to graphic design, especially in poster creation, have largely focused on arranging layouts in static natural background images, elements, and text \cite{guo2021vinci,Cao2012,ODonovan2014LearningLF,li2022harmonious}.
+However, producing text-friendly images remains a challenge due to the complexity of background elements.
+Our insight, derived from Figure~\ref{fig:teaser}, reveals that a clear separation between the main objects and the text areas is essential.
+Recent advancements in diffusion-related research have shown that it is possible to manipulate the primary objects within cross-attention maps, making the adaptation of background images to accommodate text a feasible endeavor~\cite{hertz2022prompt,epstein2023selfguidance, wang2024instancediffusion}.
+However, we discovered that directly reducing attention in the target region leads to a semantic reduction in the generated image's match with the prompt. \textit{Could we move the conflicting objects out of the target area before reducing attention?}